oleksiikolomiietssnapp/SwiftFormatLintPlugin/README.md

 - swift-format tool (included in Xcode)
 - Xcode 14+ (for Xcode project support)

+## Troubleshooting

+### "swift-format not found" error

+The plugin requires swift-format to be installed in your Swift toolchain.

+**Solution:**
+- Ensure you have a recent Swift version installed (6.0+)
+- swift-format is included with Xcode
+- Run `swift-format --version` to verify it's available

+### Build hangs with Lint plugin

+The Lint plugin has a 5-minute timeout to prevent indefinite hangs, but extremely slow disk I/O could cause delays.

+**Solution:**
+- Check if your disk is full: `df -h`
+- Try building a smaller target first
+- Disable other background processes consuming I/O

+### "Configuration file not found" warning

+This is normal if you don't have a `.swiftformat` configuration file.
+The plugin will use swift-format's default rules.

+**Solution (optional):**
+- Create `.swiftformat` in your package root to customize rules
+- See [swift-format documentation](https://github.com/apple/swift-format) for configuration options

+### FormatPlugin fails with "Permission denied"

+The Format plugin needs write permission to your source files.

+**Solution:**
+- Ensure your project files are writable: `ls -l Sources/`
+- Approve the permission prompt when running the plugin
+- Check disk permissions: `chmod u+w Sources/**/*.swift`

+### No output from Lint plugin during build

+This is normal behavior.
+The Lint plugin runs silently unless there are formatting issues.

+**To verify it's running:**
+- Build with verbose output: `swift build -v`
+- Look for "Running SwiftFormat Lint" in the output
+- The plugin will show warnings if formatting issues are found

 ## License

 MIT License - see [LICENSE](LICENSE) file.